 raising a total of six offspring.
 In 2012 we were back to just two pairs

-The cameras in our four Swift boxes use infra-red illumination.
+The cameras in our four camera-equipped Swift boxes use infra-red illumination.
 This

-means that while the boxes appear to have some lighting at night, as far as
+means that while these boxes appear to have some lighting at night, as far as

 the birds are concerned they are in darkness.